Why does my download stop before it is finished?

 Antivirus software or firewall

 This solution is a bit tricky, in that users shouldn't normally download files without some protection active.
 If you fully trust the site from which you are downloading the file, you can try disabling the Windows firewall or disabling your antivirus software before attempting again.

-Whether or not you're able to complete the download, remember to turn your security back on afterward.
+Whether or not you can complete the download, remember to turn your security back on afterward.